WenqiJiang/spatial-join-on-FPGA/FPGA_DFS_with_bugs/README.md

 ### DFS_single_PEd (debugging...)

+Wenqi: the bugs are probably caused by the ordering between join signal and meta data signal detection.
+But since we are not going to use DFS in the end, I did not try this out...

 The entire DFS implementation without any performance optimization.

 This contains two kernels, a scheduler and an executor passing data to each other.